Farzinkh/sockettool/README.md

 you can replace any mp3 music by alarm.mp3 just remember ro rename it to alarm.mp3
 ## Installation
  `git clone https://github.com/Farzinkh/sockettool.git`

+ now go to sockettool directory and create virtual environment.

+ `python -m venv <name>`

+source your virtual environment and run

  `pip install -r requirements.txt`
+## Config
+this application is secured by DES in default config but you can simply change it to AES or turn off encrypting,whatever you decide to do remember to do it in same way at the other side and also if you choose to encrypt you have to share your encrypt file(.bin) manually and use `-key <address_of_key>` in client side.
 ## Usage
 you can use graphical version or non graphical version as you wish for useing graphical version just run